9 Places You Can’t Miss on the Matakana Coast

 1. GOAT ISLAND MARINE RESERVE

 This marine reserve surrounding the tiny Goat Island is one of the most popular snorkelling/diving spots in the Auckland Region.
-Fishes are fearless and plentiful, which makes the whole trip worthwhile.
+Fish are fearless and plentiful, which makes the whole trip worthwhile.
+Find out how to make the most of your visit with 5 Fun Things to Do at Goat Island Marine Reserve.

 The town exudes a strong colonial heritage, so any 1900s fan will be served!
 Aside from heritage architecture, do not leave the town without checking out the huge kauri trees in the forest nearby.
 Those on a working holiday will find great fruit picking opportunities in this area, especially towards the end of summer.